AppHouseKitchen/AlDente-Charge-Limiter/README.md

 ## How does it work?
 The tool writes the desired value to your MacBooks SMC (System Management Controller), which handles the rest.
-For everyone that is curious, the modified SMC key is called "BCLM" (Presumably "Battery Charge Level Max")

-## AlDente is tested and working on pretty much every Intel MacBook from 2011-2020, including:
+## AlDente is tested and working on pretty much every MacBook from 2011-2020, including:
+* 2020 MacBook Air 13" M1 Apple Silicon
+* 2020 MacBook Pro 13" M1 Apple Silicon
 * 2020 MacBook Pro 13" with 4 TB3 ports
 * 2020 Macbook Air 13" (Intel)
 * 2019 MacBook Pro 16"